Am deschis grupe noi Abheda Yoga Tradițională în

 In Hunza, people die either as a result of accidents or old age, at aunt’s age.
 Under no circumstances are they sickled by degenerative diseases, like the elders of the West.
 But the biggest surprise of modern medicine occurred after investigating the common cases in which “mothers” were 60-70 years old and “fathers” 70-90 years old.
 Sounds incredible, right?

-Dishes for long life
+Dishes for a

-Human populations that have benefited over time from manous plains, good to grow and abundant pastures, suitable for raising herds of animals, have always enjoyed an easy life, in which finding and preparing food has gradually become an art, not a matter of life and death.
+long lifeHuman populations that have benefited over time from fertile plains, good to cultivate and abundant pastures, suitable for raising herds of animals, have always enjoyed an easy life, in which finding and preparing food has gradually become an art, not a matter of life and death.

 Quite another is the “Summer Diet”, when the natives feed themselves according to a very old tradition that they strictly observe.
 If in the cold season they had a diet very rich in animal fats, with the coming of spring, their diet changes radically.